TranslucentTB/TranslucentTB/Readme.md

 ## Add to Startup

-To add TranslucentTB to startup (so it opens as soon as you open Windows), first right click `TranslucentTB.exe` and click `Create Shortcut`.
-Then press <kbd>Win</kbd>+<kbd>R</kbd> and type `shell:startup` click "OK".
-Then copy your shortcut and paste it in the folder which opens.
-Voila!
+To add TTB to startup, run the application through the command line with TranslucentTB.exe --startup to automatically add it to the Windows Registry and thus make it start automatically at subsequent boots.
+It also possible to do so via the tray icon's context menu.

 ## Features
 TranslucentTB supports multiple taskbar states and dynamic taskbar states.